abreusleo/BoapBot/README.md

 # Boap Bot

-We are just starting this bot, so this is  only to store our  documentation links
+We are just starting this bot, so this is  only to store our  documentation links.

 ## Installation

+Please make sure you're using Python 3.9.5

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install discord.py and dotenv.
 Make sure to run PowerShell as admin